evansd/whitenoise/docs/base.rst

 By default, WhiteNoise sets a max-age header on all responses it sends.
 You can configure this by passing a ``max_age`` keyword argument.

 Most modern static asset build systems create uniquely named versions of each file.
-This results in files which are immutable (i.e., they can never change their contents) and can therefore by cached indefinitely  In order to take advantage of this, WhiteNoise needs to know which files are immutable.
+This results in files which are immutable (i.e., they can never change their contents) and can therefore by cached indefinitely.
+In order to take advantage of this, WhiteNoise needs to know which files are immutable.
 This can be done by sub-classing WhiteNoise and overriding the following method:

 .. code-block:: python